Naresh1809/Resume/README.md

 - Developed and implemented reusable utility methods to enhance automation frameworks and testing efficiency.
 - Coordinated with cross-functional teams, including developers and Test Leads, to resolve critical issues and ensure seamless project delivery.
 - Built domain expertise in diverse industries like **Social Media**, **Health Care**, **POS Systems**, and **Financial Applications**.

+**Freelance Experience:**
+• Worked as a freelancer in Performance Testing and Automation Testing.
+• Executed various projects focusing on load, and scalability testing using JMeter and Grafana.
+• Automated test scenarios using Selenium and Playwright to enhance efficiency and coverage.
+• Provided test strategy and consulting for clients to optimize their testing frameworks.

 **Project Experience**
 - **Khulke** – Social media platform for hosting roundtable discussions, content creation, and private meetings.
 Ensured seamless